-Biden-Harris administration commits to ensure government spending with Black and minority-owned media businesses
+Biden-Harris Administration Commits to Ensure Government Spending with Black and Minority-Owned Media Businesses

-President-elect Joe Biden’s administration plans to support legislation offered by U.S. Rep. Eleanor Holmes Norton (D-D.C.) that would ensure federal agencies advertise with minority-owned businesses, including the National Newspaper Publishers Association (NNPA).
+President-Elect Joe Biden’s administration plans to support legislation offered by District of Columbia Democratic Congresswoman Eleanor Holmes Norton that would ensure federal agencies advertise with minority-owned businesses, including the National Newspaper Publishers Association (NNPA).

-“This is good news for the Black press of America in 2021,” said Dr. Benjamin F. Chavis Jr., president and CEO of the NNPA.
+“This is good news for the Black Press of America in 2021,” declared Dr. Benjamin F. Chavis, Jr., President and CEO of the NNPA.

-Norton introduced her legislation in 2019 after reviewing a General Accounting Office audit that revealed federal agencies spend only a pittance of their allotted $5 billion advertising budget with Black- and minority-owned entities.
+In 2019, after reviewing a General Accounting Office audit that revealed federal agencies only spend a pittance of its allotted $5 billion advertising budget with Black and minority-owned entities, Norton introduced H.R.
+2576.

-The bill, H.R.
-2576, would require each of the 12 federal appropriations committees to adopt language mandating that all agencies include in their annual budget request to Congress the amount of money they spend to advertise with the Black press, the Hispanic press and women-owned publications.
+The legislation requires each of the 12 federal Appropriations Committees to adopt language mandating that all agencies include in their annual budget request to Congress the amount of money they spend to advertise with the Black Press, Hispanic Press, and women-owned publications.

-Norton’s bill, which remains under consideration in the House, requires that all budgetary requests include a line item detailing what the agencies are spending with Black- and other minority-owned businesses, including media companies.
+Norton’s bill, which remains under consideration in the House, requires all budgetary requests include a line-item detailing what they are spending with Black and other minority-owned businesses, including media companies.

 “This is important not just for the publications but because those publications reach minorities and women in a way that mainstream publications may not,” Norton said when introducing the measure.